MultiCraft/repixture/manual_generator/content/manual.md

 Whatever you do with your Repixture server is up to you, of course, just keep the gameplay implications in mind.

-In multiplayer, you can see the name as well as the health bar of every player above their head.
+In multiplayer, you can see the name as well as the health bar of every player above their head as a white text.
+But when a player is sneaking, their nametag becomes near-invisible.

 The health bar can be disabled in the settings.

 ### Modding support